Skip to main content

 3. Thursday as Annual Passover: Wednesday crucifixion

-With both Friday and Thursday crucifixion models thus excluded, only one possibility remains: Thursday was the Annual Passover Sabbath, and Friday fell between two Sabbaths.
+With the two earlier crucifixion views excluded, only one possibility remains: Thursday was the Annual Passover Sabbath, and Friday fell between two Sabbaths.

 Recall that we have established that the count of days and nights should start from the moment Jesus was buried in the tomb.
 (See our discussion in the section "The meaning of 'in the heart of the earth'".)
-This means that the first night starts with Jesus' burial on Wednesday evening and accordingly Saturday daytime would be the third day:
+This means that the first night begins with Jesus' burial on Wednesday evening, and thus Saturday daytime would be the third day:

-And thus, Jesus would have risen during the Saturday, which would be the third day.
+And thus, Jesus would have risen on Saturday, during the daytime, which would be the third day.

 A clarification is needed.
 Jesus was buried just before sundown on Wednesday, immediately before the Annual Sabbath began.23 Should those last scraps of daylight be counted as the first day?
-No. In Jewish reckoning, the day closed at sunset, and only what followed was counted as night.
+Certainly not, for in Jewish reckoning the day closed at sunset, and only what followed was counted as night.
 Those slivers of fading light cannot reasonably be exaggerated into a full "day".24 Thus the count begins with Wednesday evening as night one.

-The picture is coherent: Christ was crucified Wednesday afternoon around the ninth hour (~3 p.m.) and laid in the tomb before evening.25 Thursday was the Passover Sabbath, Friday was the day of preparation on which the women prepared their spices, Saturday was the weekly Sabbath on which the women rested.
-During the Saturday, Jesus rose from the dead.
+The picture is coherent: Christ was crucified Wednesday afternoon around the ninth hour (~3 p.m.) and laid in the tomb before evening.
+Thursday was the Passover Sabbath, on which all work ceased.
+Friday was the day of preparation, on which the women prepared their spices.
+Saturday was the weekly Sabbath, on which the women rested.
+On Saturday, during the daytime, Jesus rose from the dead.
 On Sunday morning, the women came to the empty tomb and later that day they met the risen Christ.

 The Second Witness: "The Third Day Since These Things" (Luke 24:21)

 The picture so far is coherent: the women's preparations fit perfectly into the Friday between two Sabbaths.
 Yet one difficulty remains.
 On the road to Emmaus, two disciples said, "today is the third day since these things happened" (Luke 24:21).
-At first glance, these words might appear to support a Thursday crucifixion.
-One might easily see how some readers could draw that conclusion.
+At first glance, some interpreters have taken this phrase to support a Thursday crucifixion.
 Could this overturn the conclusion we have just reached?
-Yet when we look closer, Luke's context tells a fuller story.
+No, it could not.
+When we take a closer look, Luke's own presentation tells a fuller story.

 This statement was made on Sunday (Luke 24:1, 13, 21).
 As already shown in "The Two Key Witnesses to Christ's Chronology", the count would unfold as follows: